keyle2112/Analytics-Portfolio/README.md

 Description: Built a tower defense game using object-oriented programming concepts including classes, inheritance, and method design, with gameplay mechanics for pathfinding, attack systems, and resource management.

-Skills: Object-oriented programming, algorithm design, problem-solving, software development, debugging
+Skills: Object-oriented programming, algorithm design, modular architecture, debugging

 Technology: Python

-Results: Successfully built a fully functional game with dynamic interactions and scalable design.
-Demonstrated strong understanding of OOP principles.
+Results: Delivered a fully functional game with dynamic interactions between independent components, structured so new unit types could be added without rewriting existing logic.

-Impact: Shows ability to apply programming concepts to build complex, interactive systems.
+Impact: The design habits that keep a game extensible are the same ones that keep an analysis pipeline maintainable: modular components, clear interfaces, and separation between logic and data.

 ### CATS: Typing Autocorrect System